Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Experimental Setup and Method

 \section{Experimental Setup and Method}

-To evaluate the neutron detection performance of the fabricated prototype, beam tests were conducted at the Bio-REF cold neutron beamline of the HANARO (High-flux Advanced Neutron Application ReactOr) facility\cite{CHOI2018236}.
+To evaluate the neutron detection performance of the fabricated prototype, beam tests were conducted at the Bio-REF cold neutron beamline of the HANARO (High-flux Advanced Neutron Application ReactOr) facility~\cite{CHOI2018236}.
 During the experiment, the reactor operated at a thermal power of \qty{27}{MW}.
-The Bio-REF beamline delivers a monochromatic cold neutron beam with a mean energy of approximately \qty{4.03}{meV} ($\lambda = \qty{4.5}{\angstrom}$) and a maximum neutron flux of \qty{4.8e6}{n \per cm^2 \per s}.
-The incident beam profile was defined by a $\mathrm{B}_4\mathrm{C}$ slit, resulting in a beam size of \qty{40}{mm} (horizontal) $\times$ \qty{0.2}{mm} (vertical).
+The Bio-REF beamline delivers a monochromatic cold neutron beam with a mean energy of approximately \qty{4.03}{meV} (\(\lambda=\qty{4.5}{\angstrom}\)) and a maximum neutron flux of \(4.8\times10^{6}~\mathrm{n\,cm^{-2}\,s^{-1}}\).
+The incident beam profile was defined by a \(\mathrm{B}_4\mathrm{C}\) slit, resulting in a beam size of \qty{40}{mm} (horizontal) \(\times\) \qty{0.2}{mm} (vertical).

+The detector was operated with an \(\mathrm{Ar}/\mathrm{CO}_{2}\) gas mixture in a 70/30 ratio.
+The gas was supplied in an open-flow configuration at atmospheric pressure, with a flow rate of \qty{5}{L/h}.
+This gas condition was used for both the efficiency and imaging measurements.
+The drift gap between the \({}^{10}\mathrm{B}_{4}\mathrm{C}\)-coated cathode and the first GEM foil was \qty{10}{mm}.
+This gap was selected to ensure sufficient energy deposition from the charged reaction products in the drift volume, rather than to optimize the intrinsic spatial resolution.

 The trigger signal was derived from the bottom copper layer of the second GEM foil via AC coupling.
 The signal was first processed by an ORTEC 142PC charge-sensitive preamplifier.
-Subsequently, pulse shaping and amplific\-ation were performed using an ORTEC 474 timing filter amplifier to optimize the signal for triggering.
+Subsequently, pulse shaping and amplification were performed using an ORTEC 474 timing filter amplifier to optimize the signal for triggering.

 We performed a comparative study of the count rates from both the coated and uncoated detectors as a function of the applied voltage.
-Measurem\-ents were acquired under both beam-on and beam-off conditions.
+Measurements were acquired under both beam-on and beam-off conditions.
 This approach allowed us to evaluate the dependence of neutron detection efficiency on the detector gain and to quantify the specific contribution of the boron coating to the total event rate.

+This comparison was used to identify a voltage region in which the boron-coated detector shows a clear neutron-correlated excess while the uncoated reference remains close to the background level.